 The largest Apple product ever made is not something you'll be able to take home to enjoy, but it is something to behold.
-Apple Park is the company's second campus built in Cupertino, California.
-It's one of the final products pitched by the late CEO, Steve Jobs.
+Apple Park is the company's second campus built in Cupertino, California, and it was one of the final products pitched by the late CEO, Steve Jobs.
 The massive ring-shaped building is now an iconic symbol of Apple's dedication to design, green energy, and the future of technology.

 ● 175 acres